Shikanji Masala Powder Recipe

 Instructions

-• Heat a frying pan on low flame.
+• Take a frying pan and heat it on a low flame on your gas stove.

-• Add 3 tbsp cumin seeds, 2 tbsp fennel seeds, 1 tsp black pepper, 20 fresh curry leaves, and a 1-inch cinnamon stick to the pan.
+• When the pan is sufficiently hot, put 3 tbsp cumin seeds, 2 tbsp fennel seeds, 1 tsp black pepper, about 20 pieces of fresh curry leaves, and 1 cinnamon stick about 1 inch in size.

-• Once the spices are cool, transfer them to the grinder.
+• When the spices are cool enough, transfer them from the frying pan to the grinder.

-• Add 1 tsp black salt to the grinder.
+• Now add 1 tsp of black salt to the content in the grinder.

-• Put in 1 tsp dry mint leaves powder (pudina).
+• Then add 1 tsp of dry mint (pudina) leaves powder to the content.

-• Grind all the ingredients into a fine powder.
+• Now, grind them all into a fine powder.

 Subscribe to My YouTube Channel Mitar Cooking!